Arcturus91/NFTourism-server/README.md

 # NFTurist

-A NFT for turist in Peru 💰
+A NFT for turists in Peru 💰

 ## Features:

-- ✍️ Register places visited
+- ✍️ Register location of places visited by the users
-- 📱 Get the user images and convert them to nft
+- ✍️ Allows them to upload picture as a proof
+- 📱 Such picture will be sent back to the user Phantom Wallet as an NFT
-- 👨‍💼 Includes a button to generate the wallet and another button to link the wallet
+- 👨‍💼 Includes a button to link the wallet of User and Admin
-- ✍️ Register user in NFTourist
-- 📈 Certify the user of his visit through an nft
+- 👑 Admin has the rights to send Solana to User wallets as CashBacks.
+- 📸  Admin can see all pictures Users upload
   > >

 ## Routes